AndyObtiva/glimmer/README.markdown

 Runs Glimmer applications/tasks.

-Either a single task or one or more applications may be specified at the end.
+Either a single task or one or more applications may be specified.

 When a task is specified, it runs via rake.
 Some tasks take arguments in square brackets.

-Available tasks are below (you may also lookup by adding `require 'glimmer/rake_task'` in Rakefile and running rake -T): glimmer package                                     # Package app for distribution (generating config, jar, and native files) glimmer package:config                              # Generate JAR config file glimmer package:jar                                 # Generate JAR file glimmer package:native                              # Generate Native files (DMG/PKG/APP on the Mac) glimmer scaffold[app_name]                          # Same as scaffold:app glimmer scaffold:app[app_name]                      # Scaffold a Glimmer application directory structure to begin building a new app glimmer scaffold:custom_shell[custom_shell_name]    # Scaffold a Glimmer::UI::CustomShell subclass under app/views (represents a full window view) glimmer scaffold:custom_widget[custom_widget_name]  # Scaffold a Glimmer::UI::CustomWidget subclass under app/views (represents a part of a view)
+Available tasks are below (you may also lookup by adding `require 'glimmer/rake_task'` in Rakefile and running rake -T): glimmer package                                                   # Package app for distribution (generating config, jar, and native files) glimmer package:config                                            # Generate JAR config file glimmer package:jar                                               # Generate JAR file glimmer package:native                                            # Generate Native files (DMG/PKG/APP on the Mac) glimmer scaffold[app_name]                                        # Scaffold a Glimmer application directory structure to begin building a new app glimmer scaffold:custom_shell[custom_shell_name,namespace]        # Scaffold a Glimmer::UI::CustomShell subclass (represents a full window view) under app/views (namespace is optional) glimmer scaffold:custom_widget[custom_widget_name,namespace]      # Scaffold a Glimmer::UI::CustomWidget subclass (represents a part of a view) under app/views (namespace is optional) glimmer scaffold:custom_widget_gem[custom_widget_name,namespace]  # Scaffold a Glimmer::UI::CustomWidget subclass (represents a part of a view) under its own Ruby gem project (namespace is required)

 When applications are specified, they are run using JRuby, automatically preloading the glimmer Ruby gem and SWT jar dependency.